 After studying Philosophy at Dominican University College and Theology at St. Augustine's Seminary, I was ordained to the priesthood on 19 June 2015.
 I served as vice rector for two years at St. Patrick's Basilica in Ottawa, and associate pastor for almost three years at Holy Redeemer in Kanata.
-I have also served as a military chaplain with 33 Service Battalion for three years.
+I have also served as a military chaplain with 33 Service Battalion since September 2017.
 Before this assignment, I spent summers at CFB Goose Bay with the RCAF, CFB Shilo with the PPCLI and RCA, and CFB Esquimalt with the RCN.
 I was also pleased to go to CFS Alert for Christmas 2013.

 Before becoming a priest, I worked as a technical writer for 15 years.
 During this time, I was a parishioner at St. Brigid's in Manotick and St. Isidore's in Kanata.
 I also served with the Knights of Columbus, my professional organization, a political party, and my community association.
 I like music, amateur radio and backpacking.
 It's nice to pick up my tools again at my country parish.

 I was born in Saskatoon, and my family lives in Western Canada.
 I have two sisters and my mom was widowed in 2005.
 But I have a lot of relatives: my dad was one of ten, and my mom was the eldest of eleven.
 When I wrote these words in the summer of 2020, it was the first summer in a decade without plans to go home: like you, I have found that the coronavirus affects my life.